Kentucky: Culture

 Louisville also plays host to the Kentucky State Fair and the Kentucky Shakespeare Festival.
 Bowling Green, the state's third-largest city and home to the only assembly plant in the world that manufactures the Chevrolet Corvette, opened the National Corvette Museum in 1994.
 The fourth-largest city, Owensboro, gives credence to its nickname of "Barbecue Capital of the World" by hosting the annual International Bar-B-Q Festival.

 Old Louisville, the largest historic preservation district in the United States featuring Victorian architecture and the third largest overall, hosts the St. James Court Art Show, the largest outdoor art show in the United States.
 The neighborhood was also home to the Southern Exposition (1883–1887), which featured the first public display of Thomas Edison's light bulb, and was the setting of Alice Hegan Rice's novel, Mrs. Wiggs of the Cabbage Patch.

-Fairview, was the birthplace of Jefferson Davis, who would become President of the Confederate States of America and had the Jefferson Davis Memorial, a 351-foot concrete obelisk, built in 1917.
+Fairview was the birthplace of Jefferson Davis, who would become President of the Confederate States of America; the town had the Jefferson Davis Memorial, a 351-foot concrete obelisk, built in 1917.
 Hodgenville, the birthplace of Abraham Lincoln, hosts the annual Lincoln Days Celebration, and also hosted the kick-off for the National Abraham Lincoln Bicentennial Celebration in February 2008.
 Bardstown celebrates its heritage as a major bourbon-producing region with the Kentucky Bourbon Festival.
 Glasgow mimics Glasgow, Scotland by hosting the Glasgow Highland Games, its own version of the Highland Games, and Sturgis hosts "Little Sturgis", a mini version of Sturgis, South Dakota's annual Sturgis Motorcycle Rally.

+The state is famous for quilts.
+The National Quilt Museum is in Paducah.
+It hosts QuiltWeek, an annual competition and celebration of that attracts artists and hobbyists from the world of quilting.

 Winchester celebrates an original Kentucky creation, Beer Cheese, with its Beer Cheese Festival held annually in June.
 Beer Cheese was developed in Clark County at some point in the 1940s along the Kentucky River.

 The residents of tiny Benton pay tribute to their favorite tuber, the sweet potato, by hosting Tater Day.
 Residents of Clarkson in Grayson County celebrate their city's ties to the honey industry by celebrating the Clarkson Honeyfest.
 The Clarkson Honeyfest is held the last Thursday, Friday and Saturday in September, and is the "Official State Honey Festival of Kentucky".